kaschioudi/ojs3-markup/README.md

 Installation
 ------------

--   Clone the plugin contents into the plugins/generic folder (e.g. plugins/generic/markup)
+-   Clone the plugin contents into the plugins/generic folder (e.g. plugins/generic/markup).
+If not doing this before installing OJS, you will need to then run `php tools/upgrade.php upgrade` or `php tools/dbXMLtoSQL.php -schema execute plugins/generic/markup/schema.xml`.

 Usage
 -----